BlockchainCommons/Pseudonymity-Guide/README.md

 * `$ListOfEssentialDocs`

-## Gordian Principles

-` $projectname` is a reference implementation meant to display the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles), which are philosophical and technical underpinnings to Blockchain Commons' Gordian technology.
-This includes:

-* **Independence.** `how does it demonstrate independence`
-* **Privacy.** `how does it demonstrate privacy`
-* **Resilience.** `how does it demonstrate resilience`
-* **Openness.** `how does it demonstrate openness`

-Blockchain Commons apps do not phone home and do not run ads.
-Some are available through various app stores; all are available in our code repositories for your usage.

-`REMOVE THIS SECTION UNLESS THIS IS A REFERENCE APP MEANT TO DEMONSTRATE GORDIAN PRINCIPLES`

-## Status - Late Alpha
+## Status - Early Draft

-` $projectname`  is currently under active development and in the late alpha testing phase.
+Pseudonymity Guide is currently an early draft.
 It should not be used for production tasks until it has had further testing and auditing.
+Feedback welcomed.

 ### Roadmap

-## Prerequisites

-## Installation Instructions

-## Usage Instructions
+August 2021

+- Finish first version of the guide

 ## Origin, Authors, Copyright & Licenses